leobago/fti/scripts/ckpt_processor/README.md

 # FTI Checkpoints Processor

 This program allows to read FTI's checkpoints from an external Python script. \
-Input: FTI's configuration file. \
+Input: FTI's configuration file and id of rank \
 Output: application data in CSV format.

 This is an initial version of FTI's Checkpoint Processor.
-This version works with HeatDistribution application found in *tutorial/* directory of FTI.
-Later versions will have support for any application.
+This version can only read checkpoints if saved to Level 1 of FTI.
+Next version will be accommodated to all levels.

 ## Pre-requisites